neoxia/dynamodels/README.md

 Batch get operations are limited to 100 items.

-Under the hood, if you give more than 100 keys or keys pair, dynamodel will split the operation in chunks of 100 items.
+Under the hood, if you give more than 100 keys or keys pair, dynamodels will split the operation in chunks of 100 items.

 For instance a batchGet operation with 642 keys will be automatically split in 7 batches.